dean0x7d/pybinding/docs/tutorial/fields.rst

 Further reading
 ---------------

-Take a look at the :doc:`/api/modifier` reference page for more information.
+Take a look at the :ref:`modifiers_api` API reference for more information.

 Example